GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[s1-form-large-file] wework-s1.md

 ## Table of Contents

 <!-- image -->
-**Image Description:** In this image we can see a person sitting on a chair and holding a book.
-In the background we can see a group of people sitting on the sofa.
-We can also see a table with a few books, a laptop, a pen and a few other objects.
-We can also see a wall with a few posters on it.
-We can also see a light and a few other objects.
+**AI-Generated Image Description:** In the image we can see there is a man sitting on a chair and he is wearing a shirt.
+In the background there are people sitting on the sofa and there is a table and there are books on the table.
 <!-- end image description -->

 ## Table of Contents

 <!-- image -->
-**Image Description:** In this image we can see a woman sitting on a chair and smiling.
-In the background we can see a group of people sitting on the chairs and a table.
-On the table we can see a book and a lamp.
-On the right side we can see a book and a person.
-On the left side we can see a table and a chair.
-In the background we can see a wall and a poster.
+**AI-Generated Image Description:** The image contains two parts.
+The first part shows a woman sitting on a couch in a room with a green and white color scheme.
+The woman is wearing a white shirt and blue jeans.
+She is smiling and looking at the camera.
+The second part shows a woman sitting on a couch in a room with a green and white color scheme.
+The woman is wearing a white shirt and blue jeans.
+She is also smiling and looking at the camera.
+In the background, there are several people sitting in chairs and a wall with a poster on it.
 <!-- end image description -->

 ## Table of Contents

 <!-- image -->
-**Image Description:** In this image we can see a collage of images.
-In the first image we can see a man sitting on the chair and smiling.
-In the second image we can see a man standing and smiling.
-In the third image we can see a man standing and smiling.
-In the fourth image we can see a man walking and smiling.
-In the fifth image we can see a man standing and smiling.
-In the sixth image we can see a man sitting on the chair and smiling.
-In the seventh image we can see a man standing and smiling.
+**AI-Generated Image Description:** In the first image, there is a man sitting on a chair and smiling.
+In the second image, there is a man standing and smiling.
+In the third image, there is a man walking and smiling.
 <!-- end image description -->